 What would the daughters of the rich do with themselves if the poor ceased to exist? — Angela Carter

-Ways Youth can Change the World through Philanthropy and Grantmaking
+Ways Youth + Social Change Happens through Philanthropy and Grantmaking

 Youth on Funding Committees — When young people work with adults to make decisions about funding choices affecting them and their communities, grantmaking can be more effective, engaging and empowering for everyone involved.
 Youth shouldn’t be limited to making decisions affecting them, either: Fully capable of thinking about the broader world beyond themselves, they should be engaged in funding activities throughout society.